Follow these steps to create a Subscription in Azure: **https://how.dev/answers/how-to-create-a-microsoft-azure-subscription**

 All AI Portal resources will be deployed into this Subscription.

-For our resources, we require Paid of Pay-as-you-go Azure subscriptions.
-Due to resource availability Ai Portal will not work in Sponsored or credit-based subscriptions.
+For our resources, we require a paid (Microsoft Azure Plan, Enterprise Agreement, etc) subscription.
+Due to resource availability AI Portal will not work in free (Sponsored, Free Trial, Azure Student, etc) subscriptions.

 Within your Azure Subscription, navigate to: Subscription → Settings → Resource Providers